Fawkward/iosphotoclearner/README.md

 You'll need [AltStore](https://altstore.io) (or [Sideloadly](https://sideloadly.io)) set up on your phone first — their sites have short guides.

-### Option 1 — Just download (easiest)
+### Option 1 — Just download (recommended)

-1. Go to the [**Releases**](../../releases) page of this repo.
-2. Download the latest `PhotoSwipe-vX.X.ipa`.
+1. Go to the [**Releases**](../../releases/latest) page and download the latest `PhotoSwipe-vX.X.ipa`.
-3. Get it onto your phone (AirDrop, iCloud Drive, or any cloud app).
+2. Get it onto your phone (AirDrop, iCloud Drive, or any cloud app).
-4. Open it with **AltStore** → it signs with your Apple ID and installs.
+3. Open it with **AltStore** → it signs with your Apple ID and installs.
-5. Trust your Apple ID: Settings → General → VPN & Device Management.
+4. Trust your Apple ID: Settings → General → VPN & Device Management.
-6. On iOS 16+: enable Settings → Privacy & Security → Developer Mode.
+5. On iOS 16+: enable Settings → Privacy & Security → Developer Mode.

-That's it — no GitHub Actions, no building anything.
+That's it — no building anything, no GitHub account needed.

 ### Option 2 — Build it yourself in the cloud